sudarshan2401/tp/docs/UserGuide.md

 **Examples**
 * `mark /s 2 /c CS2103T` : Marks the 2nd student in your class CS2103T as present.
-* `mark /s 3 /c CS2102` : Marks the student in your class CS2102 as present.
+* `mark /s 3 /c CS2102` : Marks the 3rd student in your class CS2102 as present.

 **Sample Usage**:

-1. Assuming you want to mark the 2nd Student in your class CS2103T as present
+1. If you want to mark the 2nd student in your class CS2103T, which is positioned at index 1 in your class list, as present.
 2. Enter the following commands:
 ```
 view /c 1